My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 At First Unitarian Society, we question boldly, listen humbly, grow spiritually, act courageously, and love unapologetically.

 While our congregation is an independent and autonomous entity, we belong to and support the Unitarian Universalist Association (UUA), which provides services and resources to more than 1,000 member societies.
-Our denomination’s Principles and Sources are the product of much reflection and grass-root discussion.
-They are periodically revisited and revised, most recently in the mid-1980s.
+Our denomination’s Purposes and Covenant are the product of much reflection and grass-root discussion.
+They are periodically revisited and revised, most recently in 2024.
 These are not meant to be treated as “doctrine,” but rather as aspirational statements that we strive to live up to.
-(1984)